agbo-interactive/wasm-test/README.md

 ![Screen capture of the debugger when debugging WASM on an arm64 Mac](./DebuggerScreenshot.png)

+Also, in a more complex guest application, I frequently am unable to set breakpoints on all the lines I would have expected to.
+It seems like debug info isn't being generated but as far as I can tell all the available debug options are being set correctly.

 Context: This is running on an arm64 M4 Powerbook laptop.
 I suspect it may be an arm64-specific issue but cannot confirm easily.

 # Application Organization